jonlpersson/ed-latimore/site/_posts/2023-02-07-25-boxing-tips-for-both-beginners-and-professionals.md

 Fatigue makes cowards of us all, but it's dangerous to run out of energy in boxing.
 The challenge is that boxing is taxing on both the aerobic and anaerobic systems.
 You use up energy throwing punches, taking punches, evading, and attacking.

-Therefore, you need to be in supreme physical condition if you want a chance to be successful.
+Therefore, you need to be in supreme physical condition if you want a successful boxing career.
 Fitness people fight to get in shape, while fighters get in shape to fight.

 ### 1) How far and often do does a boxer need to run?